PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 MULTNOMAH COUNTY SHERIFF'S OFFICE

-- MCSO places interns throughout the agency including assignments in the Law Enforcement, Corrections, and Business Services Divisions.
-Placement opportunities may include involvement with the Training Unit, River Patrol, Facility Security, Law Enforcement or Support Records, Jail Programs, Planning and Research, and Fiscal units.
+* MCSO places interns throughout the agency including assignments in the Law Enforcement, Corrections, and Business Services Divisions.
+Placement opportunities may include involvement with the Training Unit, Property Unit, River Patrol, Anti-Human Trafficking, Classification, Close Street Supervision, Facility Security, Law Enforcement or Support Records, Jail Programs, Planning and Research, and Fiscal units.

 YAMHILL COUNTY SHERIFF’S OFFICE